japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListener.md

   event: QueryStartedEvent): Unit
 ----

-Informs that `DataStreamWriter` was requested to <<spark-sql-streaming-DataStreamWriter.adoc#start, start execution of the streaming query>> (on the <<spark-sql-streaming-StreamExecution.adoc#queryExecutionThread, stream execution thread>>)
+Informs that `DataStreamWriter` was requested to <<spark-sql-streaming-DataStreamWriter.md#start, start execution of the streaming query>> (on the <<spark-sql-streaming-StreamExecution.md#queryExecutionThread, stream execution thread>>)

 | onQueryProgress
 a| [[onQueryProgress]]